Tillsten/skultrafast/README.rst

 * Publication ready plots with few lines.
 * Global fitting of transient Data: DAS, SAS and compartment modelling.
 * Support for polarization resovled datasets.
+* Easy data processing: Selection, filtering, recalibration of data.
 * Automatic dispersion correction of chriped spectra.
-* Easy data processing: Selection, Filtering, Recalibration
 * Modern error estimates of the fitting results via `lmfit <http://lmfit.github.io/lmfit-py/>`_.
-* Lifetime-density analyses using regularization regression.
+* Lifetime-density analyses using regularized regression.
-* 2D spectroscopy: Centerline-slope decay, digonal extraction, pump-slice-amplidude spectrum, integration.
+* 2D spectroscopy: CLS-decay, digonal extraction, pump-slice-amplidude spectrum, integration.

-This package also tries its best to follow modern software practices.
-This includes version control using *git*, continues integration testing via github action and a decent documentation hosted on `Read the docs`.

 Users
 -----

-At the moment it is mostly me and other people in my group.
+At the moment it is mostly me and other people in my groups.
 I would be happy if anyone would like to join the project!